mikakorkiakoski/my-static-website/index.md

 ## Blockquote
 > This is a blockquote.
+A blockquote is a sentence or paragraph that's been specially formatted to draw attention to the reader.

 ## Git commands